drewlyton/blog-posts/Stop meeting. Start writing..md

 	- Asking people to expand ideas in writing and send internal memos is a great first step, but remember our ultimate goal is not for people to write, it's for people to read
 	- So, make sure the reading experience is great - using a tool like Slab or Notion as ways of centralizing where people share and discover docs is essential.
 Google Docs and Dropbox paper will not cut it - they are not centralized hubs and the reading/writing experience is much worse
 	- Keeping these tools organized can be a pain though - so prioritize one with a great Search tool - I think Slab does this much better than Notion.
+- Let's talk about Slack
+	- Slack is not writing
+	- Basecamp's guides, "Writing solidifies, chat dissolves."
+- When to have a meeting?
+	- Conflict resolution